Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 It is important to note that a diagnosis of ADHD alone does not fulfil the requirements for a successful NDIS application.
 However, ADHD can be considered as an additional aspect when developing NDIS plans for individuals with a diagnosis such as Autism or Intellectual Delay.

-The team at Neurosensory is committed to assisting children and adults with ADHD in achieving academic success.
-Whether you are seeking an assessment for a loved one or already have a diagnosis and are seeking MSL tutoring support, we are here to provide help.
+At Neurosensory, our team is dedicated to helping children and adults with ADHD excel academically.
+Whether you are seeking an assessment for a loved one or looking for an MSL tutor to provide support, we are here to offer our assistance.